kannans89/RustRepo/23_GenericsAndTraits/23_GenericTypes.md

 ## Generic Functions

-Is a powerful concept in rust which promote code reuse .
-Generic functions reduce code duplication.They take any type that implements some set of traits,and they can only use the behavior of those traits.
+Generics is a concept in Rust which promotes code reuse .
+Generic functions reduce code duplication.
+The type parameter can

 Generics are specified with type parameters such as `fn foo<T>(val:T){}`
-- T is the name of the type,which the compiler will fill in later

 Let us see an example of  generic function , here two different functions are made to display a u8 and u16 values.